 This hike offers great views of the extensive wetlands and forests south of this tall, forested dune.
 Perhaps no other area in the national park will take you through as many diverse habitats in such a short trail.
+Begin your habitat adventure by following the trail located in the southeast corner of the parking lot through the foredune habitat.
+Foredunes contain many pioneer plants such as marram and little bluestem grasses and cottonwood trees.
+These plants are specially adapted to live in the dunes.
+This hike offers magnificent views of the Great Marsh.
 Visit Kemil Beach for swimming and other beach activities after your hike.